Manage Microsoft Teams settings for your organization

-External access lets your Teams and Skype for Business users communicate with users who are outside of your organization.
+External access lets your Teams and Skype for Business users communicate with users who are outside of your organization or domain.
 To configure external access, go to Let your Teams users chat and communicate with users in another Teams organization.

 Guest access in Microsoft Teams allows teams in your organization to collaborate with people outside your organization by granting them access to teams and channels.
 Anyone with a business or consumer email account, such as Outlook, Gmail, or others, can participate as a guest in Teams with full access to team chats, meetings, and files.
 For more information, see Guest access in Microsoft Teams.

-In Teams settings, you can set up email integration, cloud storage options, Skype for Business interoperability, and devices.
+In Teams settings, you can set up features for teams including notifications and feeds, email integration, cloud storage options, and devices.

 Here you can turn on or turn off file sharing and cloud file storage options.

 Users can upload and share files from cloud storage services in Teams channels and chats.
-Cloud storage options in Teams currently include ShareFile, Dropbox, Box, and Google Drive.
+Cloud storage options in Teams currently include Dropbox, Box, ShareFile, Google Drive, and Egnyte.
 Turn on the switch for the cloud storage providers that your organization wants to use.